breadboard1/breadboard1/README.md

 # Hello world, I'm Emon, a CS enthusiast with a love for problem solving 👋
-🔹 Currently pursuing an undergraduate degree in Electrical and Electronic Engineering (EEE) 🔹 Solved 1000+ problems across various Online Judges (OJ) 🔹 Unix/Linux lover — exploring the power of the command line 🔹 Worked on backend projects using Django
+🔹 Currently pursuing an undergraduate degree in Electrical and Electronic Engineering (EEE)<br>
+🔹 Solved 1000+ problems across various Online Judges (OJ)<br>
+🔹 Unix/Linux lover — exploring the power of the command line<br>
+🔹 Worked on backend projects using Django<br>
-🔹 Practicing ethical hacking and constantly learning new security skills 🔹 Problem solver with a passion for challenges
+🔹 Practicing ethical hacking and constantly learning new security skills<br>
+🔹 Problem solver with a passion for challenges<br>
-🔹 Active in CTFs (Capture the Flag) — always hunting for the next challenge 🔹 Machine Learning/AI enthusiast — completed a Coursera course and eager to work in the field
+🔹 Active in CTFs (Capture the Flag) — always hunting for the next challenge<br>
+🔹 Machine Learning/AI enthusiast — finished Machine Learning Specialization (by Andrew Ng) course on Coursera and eager to work in the field

 # 💻 Skills & Tools in My Arsenal:
 <p><a target="_blank" href="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" style="display: inline-block;"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" alt="c" width="42" height="42" /></a>